A coroner’s inquest in fatal medical negligence claims happens when someone dies suddenly or in unexplained circumstances.

 You do not need a medical negligence solicitor at the Coroner’s Inquest, but some families prefer the comfort of having legal representation.

-A medical negligence solicitor can be very comforting at a Coroner’s Inquest.
+A solicitor can be very comforting at a Coroner’s Inquest.
 They can inform the family what is happening and use their experience to guide them through the process.

-Your medical negligence solicitor will use the Coroner’s Inquest report to help you decide on the fatal medical negligence claim.
+Your clinical negligence solicitor will use the Coroner’s Inquest report to help you decide on the fatal medical negligence claim.

 A fatal medical negligence claim

-A fatal medical negligence claim is when the family of a loved one makes a compensation claim when they pass away due to medical negligence.
+A fatal medical negligence claim is when the family of a loved one makes a compensation claim when they pass away due to negligence by a healthcare professional.

-A specialist medical negligence solicitor makes a claim on the family’s behalf.
+Your specialist medical negligence solicitor makes the claim for medical negligence on the family’s behalf.

-Claims for fatal medical negligence include medication errors and missing the signs of fatal conditions such as sepsis.
+Claims for fatal clinical negligence include medication errors and missing the signs of fatal conditions such as sepsis and the negligent treatment of a relative with a reduced mental capacity.

-Making a fatal medical negligence claim is not pleasant.
-It can involve the death of a child or a favourite grandparent.
+Making a negligence claim is not pleasant when it can involve the death of a child or a favourite grandparent.

-An experienced medical negligence team will guide you through the process and help you with the Coroner’s Inquest.
+An experienced clinical negligence team will guide you through the process and help you with the Coroner’s Inquest.

 Contact us

-Contact us at the Medical Negligence Team when you suspect medical negligence in the death of a loved one.
+Contact us today when you suspect medical negligence in the death of a loved one.
 Our experienced team know how to deal with a Coroner’s Inquest and the steps to a successful medical negligence case.

 Always use a No Win No Fee medical negligence solicitor.
-At the Medical Negligence Team, we operate a 100% Compensation Guarantee, along with the No Win No Fee agreement, so you will get every penny of the money awarded.
+We operate a 100% Compensation Guarantee, along with the No Win No Fee agreement, so you will get every penny of the money awarded.

 We are very successful at what we do so you will receive all the compensation money very quickly.